robin-bosch/blogr-frontend-mentor/README.md

 ### CSS Validation

-CSS validation was done with the [W3 CSS validator](https://jigsaw.w3.org/css-validator/) and came back with warnings regarding the variables which are currently not checked.
+CSS validation was done with the [W3 CSS validator](https://jigsaw.w3.org/css-validator/) and came back with warnings regarding the variables which are currently not checked errors from the fontawesome framework.

 ### Accessibility Testing

-Accessibility was checked with the browser extension of the [WAVE validator](https://wave.webaim.org/) and came back with contrast errors for the text which is given from the design and one label error for the email input which is not needed.
+Accessibility was checked with the browser extension of the [WAVE validator](https://wave.webaim.org/) and came back with contrast errors for the text which is given from the design.

 ### Device Testing